Everest Base Camp Trek via Phaplu

 • Accommodation:Tea house

 It is the final walking day of the Everest Base Camp trek via Phaplu.
-You will leave Namche Bazaar after an early breakfast, descending steeply at first, with one last wide-angle look back at the amphitheater of mountains.
+You leave Namche Bazaar after an early breakfast, descending steeply at first, with one last wide-angle look back at the amphitheater of mountains.
 The trail drops through pine and rhododendron forests, and with every step down, the air feels richer, warmer, easier to breathe.

-You will follow the lively flow of the Dudh Koshi River, crossing a familiar rhythm of suspension bridges, mani stones, and small Sherpa settlements like Monjo, Phakding, and Ghat.
+You follow the lively flow of the Dudh Koshi River, crossing a familiar rhythm of suspension bridges, mani stones, and small Sherpa settlements like Monjo, Phakding, and Ghat.
 The path is busy but cheerful.
 Wildlife is more noticeable here, too: colorful Himalayan birds and mountain goats.

 By the time the runway of Lukla comes into view, the mood shifts.
 Here, you can enjoy your first celebratory drink.